vikramaH/links/README.md

 # links
+People are already doing a lot of great or advanced things.
-Great links will be stored here for takin inspiration and guidance.
+Great links will be stored here for taking inspiration and guidance.
 This avoids kUpamanDUkatA and reinventing the wheel.
 This results in going forward fast.